Magisk-Modules-Repo/apt-x/README.md

 After Oreo, system should support aptx/HD natively.
 But this will incur additional licensing fees, so such as Nexus5/6p will not get support for aptx/HD.

+Upgrade libraries from Pie, tested them on Oreo 8.1 and works fine.

-*All these libraries extracted from OxygenOS 5.1.5 from OnePlus.*
+*All these libraries extracted from OxygenOS 9.0.2 from OnePlus.*

 ## Requirements
 - Android 8+